-Step 1: Feasibility: The initial feasibility study includes an assessment of local geology, laws, regulations, and economic factors to see if carbon storage or utilization is a viable option for the producer—technically, legally and economically.
+Step 1: Feasibility: The initial feasibility study includes an assessment of local geology, laws, regulations, and economic factors to see if carbon storage is a viable option for the producer—technically, legally and economically.

 Time to Complete: About 3 months